-- Degrees offered: master of arts (MA) in liberal studies, master of fine arts (MFA) in writing, and master of fine arts (MFA) in writing for children and young adults. - The interdisciplinary master of arts in liberal studies (MALS) program offers students the opportunity to range freely among academic, artistic, spiritual, and professional issues and ideas. - The MFA program is Minnesota's first graduate degree program in creative writing.
+- Graduate degrees offered include the master of arts in liberal studies (MALS), the master of fine arts in writing (MFA), and the master of fine arts in writing for children and young adults (MFAC). - The interdisciplinary master of arts in liberal studies (MALS) program offers students the opportunity to range freely among academic, artistic, spiritual, and professional issues and ideas. - The Creative Writing Programs offer two MFA programs to choose from. - The MFA program is Minnesota's first graduate degree program in creative writing.
 It is distinguished by its interdisciplinary emphasis and its support of work in more than one genre. - The low-residency MFA in writing for children and young adults is a full-immersion program boasting a fiveto-one student to faculty ratio.
 The program brings students and distinguished faculty from across the country to campus twice a year for eleven days.
-Afterward, students work independently from home with a faculty advisor throughout the semester. - The Certificate of Advanced Liberal Studies is available for students already holding a master's degree. - 2008-2009 enrollment: 250 degree-seeking students.
+Afterward, students work independently from home with a faculty advisor throughout the semester. - 2010-11 enrollment: 250 degree-seeking students.